By Lawrence Haywood, Jun 13, 2024

 • Halong Bay.
 It is famous for its amazing caves and will continue to best Ninh Binh until more are potentially discovered.

-Halong Bay Cruises that go to Halong Bay: V'Spirit Premier Cruise, Perla Dawn Sails Halong Bay, Indochina Sails, V’Spirit Cruise, Aphrodite Cruise, Alisa Cruise.
+Contact us to get premium deals on Halong Bay Cruises: V'Spirit Premier Cruise, Perla Dawn Sails Halong Bay, Indochina Sails, V’Spirit Cruise, Aphrodite Cruise, Alisa Cruise.

 Two of the most beautiful sights you’ll see in Vietnam are locals going about their farming in both Halong Bay and Ninh Binh.
 They use vastly different methods and harvest vastly different products, but the process of planting (or breeding) to harvest affords the most amazing views.

-One wouldn’t assume Halong Bay would be able to engage in much farming, but the villagers here are very adept at the cultivation of fish, which is the origin for human habitation in the bay.
-Fishing villages such as Cua Van and Ba Hang, as well as Vung Vieng in Bai Tu Long Bay, remains as stalwarts of a way of life that’s becoming more and more redundant and being kept alive for the tourism trade.
-These colourful floating houses sit atop huge buoyant drums and bob up and down with the water, just metres from a backdrop of gorgeous limestone.
-It’s clear to see how the allure of tourist money has replaced the meagre living families can make with traditional fish farming, but you can see examples of this past practice through enlightening farming demonstrations.
+One wouldn’t assume Halong Bay would be able to engage in much farming, but the villagers here are very adept at the cultivation of fish, which is the origin of human habitation in the bay.
+Fishing villages such as Cua Van and Ba Hang, as well as Vung Vieng in Bai Tu Long Bay, remain stalwarts of a way of life that’s becoming more and more redundant and being kept alive for the tourism trade.
+These colorful floating houses sit atop huge buoyant drums and bob up and down with the water, just meters from a backdrop of gorgeous limestone.
+It’s clear to see how the allure of tourist money has replaced the meager living families can make with traditional fish farming, but you can see examples of this past practice through enlightening farming demonstrations.

 Cua Van Fishing Village